 Selecting a Major programme of study from our wide variety of subjects is encouraged, but not required.
 Ultimately, this is your opportunity to deepen and broaden your knowledge in subjects of your choosing, whether your interests are in Arts, Science, Social Sciences, or a combination of all three.

-In addition to the above, the remainder of your credits will be fulfilled by taking our own Liberal Arts and Natural Sciences core modules.
+In addition to the above, the remainder of your credits will be fulfilled by taking our own Liberal Arts and Natural Sciences compulsory modules.
 You will take one or two of these modules, depending on whether you join us for a semester or a year abroad.

-Our core modules are titled From Research To Policy and show how you can amplify your voice, and to understand how individual acts can change the world.
+Our compulsory modules are titled From Research To Policy and show how you can amplify your voice, and to understand how individual acts can change the world.
 The themes are typically broad and previous themes have included “Work, Wealth, Wellbeing” or “Crisis.”
 These modules give you:

 - The ability to identify urgent and significant problems with global implications.